shahrozeabbas/neutrophil-temporal-analysis/README.md

 Each latent dimension captures a coordinated gene expression program.
 The OLS regression is a simple linear regression to determine if certain latents capture the signal associated with time.
 Dimensions with significant time coefficients represent temporal change in neutrophil transcriptomes consistent with what the original authors reported.

 ### Pathway Enrichment
-Identifies biological functions enriched in genes that increase (time+) or decrease (time-) over the time course, revealing:
+Biological functions enriched in genes that increase (time+) or decrease (time-) over the time course are identified, revealing:
 - Immune activation pathways
 - Stress response programs